insin/cookdandbombd-really-ignore-users/README.md

 |:-------:|:------:|
 | ![Screenshot of the 'Show ignored posts' menu item in Firefox](screenshots/firefox_context_menu.png) | ![Screenshot of the 'Show ignored posts' menu item in Chrome](screenshots/chrome_context_menu.png) |

-Ignored posts will be displayed with a fetching salmon highlight, with a new "Remove from ignore list" control added to ignored users:
+Ignored posts will be displayed, with a new "Remove from ignore list" control added to ignored users:

 ![Screenshot of ignored posts being shown](screenshots/showing_ignored_posts.png)